Eryphe/Eryphe/README.md

-# Hi there 👋 I'm Eryphe.
+# Hi there 👋 I'm Fizx.

 I like creating stuff.
 The language I'm really into is JavaScript.